 How often do you carry out a supplier assessment in a year?

-What forms of assessment do you use?
+What kind of forms of assessment do you use?
 Which one do you think is most

 critical, especially for your suppliers in China?